Translation with built-in AI

 Share feedback

-We want to see what you're building with the Language Detector API.
+We want to see what you're building.
 Share your websites and web applications with us on X, YouTube, and LinkedIn.

 For feedback on Chrome's implementation, file a bug report or a feature request.